-Most dogs can be spotted licking away—or even chewing—at their feet.
-Is it a reason to worry?
-Sometimes.
-Here's what you need to know about this common but puzzling behavior.
+Most dogs can be spotted licking away or even chewing at their feet.
+Why do dogs lick their paws?
+It's complicated.
+Is it a cause for concern?
+Maybe.
+Here's everything you need to know.

 Fleas, ticks, and mange can irritate and itch like crazy anywhere on your dog’s body, including, of course, his feet.
 Especially during the summer months, parasites could be the cause of your dog licking his paws.
-Numerous treatment options are available for canine parasites, per the AKC.
-Your veterinarian can help you decide which is the best one for your dog’s particular situation.
-If it turns out you have a flea infestation, these home remedies for fleas are worth checking out.
+Numerous treatment options are available for canine parasites, and your veterinarian can help you decide which is the best one for your dog’s particular situation.
+If it turns out that your pet has a flea infestation, these home remedies for fleas are worth checking out.

 A food allergy

-Boredom or anxiety can show up as a dog licking paws, according to the West Suburban Humane Society.
+As boredom or anxiety takes hold in a dog, excessive licking can follow.
 Don’t go by appearances here.
 Even high-energy dogs can be bored, and pups that seem calm can be anxious under certain circumstances.
-In fact, these 9 unexpected things can trigger dog anxiety.
+In fact, here are a few unexpected things can trigger dog anxiety.
 Consulting with a dog trainer or behaviorist on a treatment plan can solve the root cause of such licking.
-And the earlier you catch it, the easier it will be to correct, add the experts at West Suburban.
+And the earlier you catch it, the easier it will be to correct.

 If your dog happens to be a greyhound, this is a definite possibility.
 Greyhounds are virtually the only breed that gets corns, due to the unique way their feet are formed.
 They can be really uncomfortable for your dog, causing him to lick the affected paw.
-Special booties can alleviate them, as can avoiding walking your dog on pavement and other hard surfaces, according to the National Greyhound Adoption Agency.
+Special booties can alleviate them, as can avoiding walking your dog on pavement and other hard surfaces.

-An important note: No matter what the reason for a dog licking his paws, the moisture can cause a bacterial or yeast infection, says the AKC.
-In other words, the licking itself can turn into a second problem on top of the first.
-So aim to pin down the cause and solve it with your veterinarian—sooner rather than later.
 “I recommend visiting your vet if your dog continues to lick, chew, or bite at the pad after trying to get them to stop or if your dog is guarding their paw,” says Dr. Lobos.
-If you have a light-colored dog, one way to know that he is licking excessively is looking for fur discoloration.
+If you have a light-colored dog, one sign of excessive licking is fur discoloration.
 “They get what’s called saliva staining on their fur,” says Dr. Richter.
 “The fur will actually turn a rusty color where they’re licking.”